jrg94/CSE5544/assignment04/README.md

 In other words, the visual markings are so close together that you get a sort of pattern that shows up which doesn't map to the data at all.

+Oddly enough, oversampling seemed to do a great job of share both the dense and stagnant flow areas.
+However, it does a very poor job of showing the downward flow trend.

 Undersampling results in a plot that also shows no meaningful data since so much information is missing.
 As a result, you can easily start to imagine patterns that aren't there (see [Figure 6][7]).

+In general, undersampling didn't really hurt my ability to track strong flow regions like the downward flow area or the dense flow area.
+However, it's not great for observing the narrow stagnant areas.

 Meanwhile, vector lengths are a powerful tool for recognizing flow trends.
 For example, you can extend the length of vectors to try to see trends in